Changed in 9.4.8

-When set to Off, this setting allows preset iPad pinch gestures to zoom in and out for a closer view of content.
-Zooming in or out occurs when a visitor uses two fingers and drags them away from or toward each other or if a visitor double taps on a text column.
+This setting allows you to control zooming on a webpage using the built-in iOS/iPadOS pinch gestures.
+Zooming in or out occurs when a visitor uses two fingers and drags them away from or toward each other or if a visitor double taps on the screen.

-If you are having issues with your page scale and still want to disable zoom, you can set a viewport meta property in the <head> of your page that prevents zoom:
+If you experience an issue with your page scale when using "Disable Zoom" and are able to control the page code, you can instead set a viewport meta property in the <head> of your page to prevent zoom:

 with PDF Files (displayed in Scroll or Hyperlink Only mode)